Ozempic versus Wegovy

 Quick summary

-Two drugs are dominating the conversation around weight loss—Ozempic and Wegovy.
+Two drugs are largely dominating the conversation around weight loss—Ozempic and Wegovy.

-Both are types of semaglutide, with similar outcomes with regards to helping patients shift excess body weight.
+Both contain the compound semaglutide—in fact, the liquid inside Ozempic and Wegovy pens is the exact same, apart from some dosage differences in higher strengths of Wegovy.
 Both are manufactured by Danish pharmaceutical company Novo Nordisk.
 And yet they are sold and marketed as different drugs, leading many to ask—what is the difference between Ozempic and Wegovy?

 Here, we’ll break down the key comparison points for Ozempic and Wegovy, including what they actually contain, which type of patient each is prescribed for, dosage, cost, and accessibility.

 When outlining the differences between Ozempic and Wegovy, it’s worth underlining that both medications contain the exact same compound, called semaglutide.
-What that means is that the liquid inside the two pens is pretty much identical, apart from dosage differences.
+Even the tablet form, called Rybelsus, contains semaglutide.
+Between Ozempic and Wegovy, the liquid inside the two pens is pretty much identical, apart from dosage differences.
 To quickly recap what semaglutide is and how it works:

-• Semaglutide is one of a class of medications called GLP-1 (glucagon-like peptide-1) analogs
+- Semaglutide is one of a class of medications called GLP-1 (glucagon-like peptide-1) receptor agonists

-The outcome is a decreased feeling of hunger, meaning many patients eat less and crave food less, which is why it's such an effective treatment for weight loss.
+The outcome is a decreased feeling of hunger, meaning many patients eat less and have fewer cravings, which is why it's such an effective treatment for weight loss.

 To understand each drug, you need to know what it contains and how you take it.

 Both come as a pre-prepared injection pen which you take on a weekly basis.
-Ozempic is a multi-use pen, containing four doses which will last you a month; Wegovy is single use, with only enough for one injection.
+Both medications come as multi-use pens, containing four doses which will last you a month.

 As outlined, both Ozempic and Wegovy contain semaglutide.
 For both, you tend to start with a lower concentration and build up your dosage from there as you get further along the course of medication.

-With Ozempic, you’ll start with a 0.25mg injection for the first four weeks, before moving up to a 0.5mg injection for at least four weeks [4].
-This may then be increased to 1mg or 2mg (the maximum concentration).
+With Ozempic, you’ll start with a 0.25mg injection for the first four weeks before moving up to a 0.5mg injection for at least four weeks more[4].
+This may then be increased to 1mg.
+As Ozempic is indicated for the treatment of high blood sugar levels in patients with type 2 diabetes, the decision whether or not to increase your dosage may depend on your doctor's analysis of your blood sugar control.

 Wegovy similarly starts low, at 0.25mg for weeks 1 to 4, then 0.5mg for weeks 5 to 8, then 1mg for weeks 9 to 12, 1.7mg for weeks 13 to 17, then remaining at 2.4mg (the maximum concentration) from then onwards.
 [5]